Walter Dorn: World Federalist Movement - Canada

-Dr. Walter Dorn joined the World Federalist Movement in the mid-1980s and has been President of the World Federalist Movement of Canada since 2016.
+Dr. Walter Dorn joined the World Federalist Movement in the mid-1980s and was President of the World Federalist Movement of Canada for three terms, starting 2016.
 During his time at the organization, he spearheaded projects and events related to global peace and security with an emphasis on UN peacekeeping.
-He is responsible for chairing the WFM-Canada’s annual meetings and introduced a new code of conduct.
-He also participates regularly in WFM-Canada’s cosponsored meetings on Canadian peacekeeping.
+He was responsible for chairing the WFM-Canada’s annual meetings and introduced a new code of conduct.

+Media

+Dr. Dorn serves as a public intellectual, appearing over a dozen times a year in the media, mostly Canadian.
+He has also written many op-eds for newspaper including the Globe and Mail, the Toronto Star and the National Post.
+He has written two Guest Essays for the New York Times on the wars in Ukraine and Gaza.